Classification

 ReversingLabs uses a classification algorithm that places analyzed files into four different buckets:

-- Unknown (unclassified)
+- No threats found (unclassified)

 - Known or "goodware"